Dotdash Meredith and Yahoo Inc. may earn commission or revenue on some items through the links below.

 These affordable vacuum cleaners went head-to-head with Dyson

-Editor's note: An earlier edition of this article recommended the Hoover MAXLife Elite Upright Vacuum, but after long-term testing this model, we have removed it from our list and added two additional affordable vacuums in its place.
+Editor's note: An earlier edition of this article recommended the Hoover MAXLife Elite Upright Vacuum, but after long-term testing of this model, we have removed it from our list and added two additional affordable vacuums in its place.

 You can spend a lot on a quality vacuum, but at the end of the day, it’s just a dirt-sucking machine.
 We tested over 100 vacuums this past year and were pleasantly surprised at some of the top performers.
 We put all the vacuums through the wringer — whether it was a $700 Dyson or a $100 Amazon brand.
 After watching them suck up everything from pet hair to cereal, we graded each model on effectiveness, ease of use, maneuverability, noise level, and value.